SAP-archive/lumira-extension-da-google-and-youtube-analytics/README.md

 You will need to create a Public API access Key and Create a Client ID for web applications.

-You also need to add a javascript origin (e.g. http://127.0.0.1:8082) (the port depends on what SAP Lumira Desktop is using could also be: 64783) Once you have both add them in:
+You also need to add a javascript origin (e.g. http://127.0.0.1:8082) (the port depends on what SAP Lumira Desktop is using could also be: 64783, etc , you can look up the port by searching the 'general.persistent' file in the '.sapvi/preferences/' directory for 'preferredHttpPort' )

+Once you have both add them in:

 ‘WebContent\com\sap\bi\da\extension\googleanalyticsextension\ExtensionUtils.js’ like this: